Seventh Mahathir cabinet: Council of Eminent Persons

-In addition to the Cabinet, Mahathir established a five-members advisory team called "Council of Eminent Persons" or "Council of Elders" (Malay: Majlis Penasihat Kerajaan, literally Government Advisory Council), led by Daim Zainuddin as the council chairman.
-The purpose of this council is to advise the Government on matters pertaining to economic and financial matters during the transition of power period.
-Daim declared the council which had held its final meeting on 17 August 2018, has ended its 100-day term as it has fulfilled the mandate given to it within the specified period.
+In addition to the cabinet, Mahathir established a five-member advisory team called "Council of Eminent Persons" or "Council of Elders" (Malay: Majlis Penasihat Kerajaan, literally Government Advisory Council), led by Daim Zainuddin as the council chairman.
+The purpose of this council was to advise the government on matters pertaining to economic and financial matters during the transition of power period.
+Daim declared the council, which held its final meeting on 17 August 2018, had ended its 100-day term, as it had fulfilled the mandate given to it within the specified period.